 - Similarly, Kamen Rider Gaim has the language spoken by the Overlords, which is also a cypher of Japanese.

 - Sid and Marty Krofft hired a Ph.D. linguist to create a language for the proto-human Pakuni in Land of the Lost, with a grammar, syntax, and two hundred word vocabulary.
 The full language is included as an extra on the Season One DVD.

-- Peterson has also created languages for the Castithans and Irathients in Defiance.
+- He has created languages for the Castithans and Irathients in Defiance.

-- And he also created the Sondiv language for the Atrians in Star Crossed.
+- He created the Sondiv language for the Atrians in Star Crossed.

 - For a comment on Klingon in the Star Trek TV series, see the Films — Live Action folder above.